MAKE A DIFFERENCE – BE A MENTOR!

-Youth who meet regularly with their mentors are 46% less likely than their peers to start using illegal drugs and 27% less likely to start drinking.
+Students who meet regular with their mentors are 52% less likely than their peers to skip a day of school.
 About 40% of a teenager’s waking hours are spent without companionship or supervision.
 Mentors provide teens with a valuable place to spend free time.

 Learn more about the value of mentoring.